 After almost an hour, we reached the starting point of the trail.
 It was tiring yet an exciting adventure one should not miss when in Sumilon island.

-Kayaking and Fish feeding- If extreme activity is not your thing, a normal kayaking and fish feeding in the lagoon is for you.
+Kayaking and Fish feeding- If an extreme activity is not your thing, a normal kayaking and fish feeding in the lagoon is for you.
 Playing badminton and volleyball can also be done near the area.

 Glamping- This means glamorous camping.
 Price ranges from 7,000-12,000.
 I love to try this but it would be impractical for a shoestring traveler like me. =D You may check out Sumilon Bluewater Resort’s official website for accommodation inquiries.